-- public health, safety, and welfare of Alameda County residents of the County of Alameda in relation to the distribution and delivery of medical cannabis; and - 10.
+- and Safety Act", or, "MAUCRSA") repealed and replaced MCRSA.
+MAUCRSA consolidates the medical and non-medical cannabis statutes (MCRSA and Proposition 64). - 10.
+Pursuant to California Business and Professions Code section 26200, nothing in the Medicinal and Adult-Use Cannabis Regulation and Safety Act shall be interpreted to supersede or limit existing local authority for law enforcement activity, enforcement of local zoning requirements or local ordinances, or enforcement of local permit or licensing requirements; and - 11.
+This Ordinance is enacted, consistent with the Compassionate Use Act of 1996, the Medical Marijuana Program Act, and the Medicinal and Adult-Use Cannabis Regulation and Safety Act to protect the public health, safety, and welfare of residents of the County of Alameda in relation to the distribution and delivery of medical cannabis; and - 12.
 In City of Riverside v.
-Inland Empire Patients Health and Wellness Center, Inc. (2013) 56 Cal.4th 729, the California Supreme Court concluded that nothing in the Compassionate Use Act nor the Medical Marijuana Program Act preclude a local jurisdiction from regulating or prohibiting facilities that distribute medical marijuanacannabis; and - 11.
-Although not authorized by the County, it is believed that the delivery of medical cannabis has been occurring in the unincorporated area of Alameda County; and - 12.
-Permitting the delivery of medical cannabis provides an important service to those who are seriously ill, elderly, and persons with disabilities who are otherwise unable to easily access "brick and mortar" dispensaries; and - 13.
-Absent appropriate regulation, the delivery of medical cannabis in the unincorporated area of Alameda County poses a potential threat to the public peace, health, and safety; and - 14.
-Medical cannabis dispensaries have been dispensing food products containing cannabis, commonly referred to as "edibles", that may constitute a unique health hazard to the public because, unlike other ingestible items, edibles are not presently regulated, inspected, or analyzed for concentration by state or federal government; and - 45.11.
-The County of Alameda has a compelling interest in protecting the public health, safety, and welfare of its citizens, residents, visitors and businesses, in preserving the peace and quiet of the neighborhoods within the unincorporated areas of the County by regulating the distribution and delivery of medical cannabis and the production and packaging of ediblesmedical cannabis dispensaries as a land use; and - 46.12.
-Concurrent with this ordinance, the County is considering amending Chapter 6.108 of the General Ordinance Code which regulates cannabis dispensaries, including increasing the number of allowable dispensaries in the unincorporated areas of the County from three to five, with three allowable in the western, urban portions of the County and two allowable in the eastern, rural portions of the County; and - 13.
-Concurrent with this ordinance, the County is considering adding Chapter 6.106 to the General Ordinance Code and amending the Zoning Ordinance to conditionally permit and regulate limited cannabis cultivation operations in Agricultural district of the unincorporated County; and - 17.
-Concurrent with this ordinance, the County is considering adoption of an ordinance that would establish a pilot program to temporarily allow limited cultivation of medical cannabis while the County further studies a potential permanent cultivation ordinance; and

-The County of Alameda intends to proceed with further study and public meetings to consider additional ordinances that most effectively regulate and license all facets of medical cannabis activities, including cultivation and manufacturing; and

-18. In adopting the East County Area Plan (ECAP) in 1994 and Measure D in 2000, the Board of Supervisors and the voters established an urban growth boundary and associated goals and policies to protect agricultural and open space uses while allowing some limited development, including "agriculture enhancing commercial uses" that can demonstrate an

-- economic connection to agricultural use and production and "visitor serving commercial uses" that promote agriculture and are subordinate and directly related to the area's agricultural production; and - 49.14.
-The County's General Ordinance Code currently regulates medical cannabis dispensaries, but does not include provisions in the Zoning Ordinance authorizing or regulating land uses for such dispensaries; and - 29.15.
-The Board of Supervisors has determined that, with appropriate conditions, dispensaries may be appropriately located in certain commercial districts; and - 16.
-The Board of Supervisors has determined that, although cultivation of medical cannabis shares some similarities with other agricultural activities, and as identified by recent state legislation, cultivation of medical cannabis raises health, safety and welfare concerns not raised by other traditional agricultural products and therefore, medical cannabis is not a permitted agricultural use by right for the purposes of land use and zoning; and - 17.
-In adopting the East County Area Plan (ECAP) in 1994 and Measure D in 2000, the Board of Supervisors and the voters established an urban growth boundary and associated goals and policies to protect agricultural and open space uses while allowing some limited development, including "agriculture enhancing commercial uses" that can demonstrate an economic connection to agricultural use and production and "visitor-serving commercial uses" that promote agriculture and are subordinate and directly related to the area's agricultural production; and - 21.18 The Board of Supervisors has determined that, although cultivation of medical cannabis shares some similarities with other agricultural activities, and as identified by recent state legislation, cultivation of medical cannabis raises health, safety and welfare concerns not raised by other traditional agricultural products and therefore, medical cannabis is not a permitted agricultural use by right for the purposes of land use and zening; and - 22-19.
-The Board of Supervisors has determined that, with appropriate conditions, cultivation of medical cannabis may be an appropriate conditionally permitted use in the agricultural districts and outside of the urban growth boundary established by Measure D; and - 20.
-The Board of Supervisors has determined that, with appropriate conditions, an dispensary may be an appropriate conditionally permitted use in the agricultural district and outside of the urban growth boundary established by Measure D as an "agriculture enhancing commercial use" and a "visitor-serving commercial use" that is economically related and supports the area's cannabis cultivation; and- - 23-21.
-On November 8, 2016, In 1996, the voters of the State of California approved Proposition 64 (codified, in part, as California Business and Professions Code sections 2600 et seq. and titled the "Control, Regulate and Tax Adult Use of Marijuana Act"), which decriminalizes the adult use of marijuana-cannabis for non-medical purposes and establishes a regulatory scheme at the state level; and - 24.22.
-This Ordinance regulates the cultivation dispensing of medical cannabis in the unincorporated areas of the County and does not address the cultivation dispensing of marijuana for non-medical use under Proposition 64 or otherwise;
+Inland Empire Patients Health and Wellness Center, Inc. (2013) 56 Cal.4th 729, the California Supreme Court concluded that nothing in the Compassionate Use Act nor the Medical Marijuana Program Act preclude a local jurisdiction from regulating or prohibiting facilities that distribute medical cannabis; and - 13.
+The County has a compelling interest in protecting the public health, safety, and welfare of its residents, visitors and businesses, in preserving the peace and quiet of the neighborhoods within the unincorporated areas of the County by regulating medical cannabis dispensaries as a land use; and - 14.
+Concurrent with this ordinance, the County is considering amending Chapter 6.108 of the General Ordinance Code which regulates cannabis dispensaries, including increasing the number of allowable dispensaries in the unincorporated areas of the County from three to five, with three allowable in the western, urban portions of the County and two allowable in the eastern, rural portions of the County; and - 15.
+Concurrent with this ordinance, the County is considering adding Chapter 6.106 to the General Ordinance Code and amending the Zoning Ordinance to conditionally permit and regulate limited cannabis cultivation operations in Agricultural district of the unincorporated County; and - 16.
+The County's General Ordinance Code currently regulates medical cannabis dispensaries, but does not include provisions in the Zoning Ordinance authorizing or regulating land uses for such dispensaries; and - 17.
+The Board of Supervisors has determined that, with appropriate conditions, dispensaries may be appropriately located in certain commercial districts; and - 18.
+The Board of Supervisors has determined that, although cultivation of medical cannabis shares some similarities with other agricultural activities, and as identified by recent state legislation, cultivation of medical cannabis raises health, safety and welfare concerns not raised by other traditional agricultural products and therefore, medical cannabis is not a permitted agricultural use by right for the purposes of land use and zoning; and - 19.
+In adopting the East County Area Plan (ECAP) in 1994 and Measure D in 2000, the Board of Supervisors and the voters established an urban growth boundary and associated goals and policies to protect agricultural and open space uses while allowing some limited development, including "agriculture enhancing commercial uses" that can demonstrate an economic connection to agricultural use and production and "visitor-serving commercial uses" that promote agriculture and are subordinate and directly related to the area's agricultural production; and